-The photography exhibit at Southampton’s Parrish Museum is an extraordinary effort from its creator and organizer, Barbaralee Diamonstein-Spielvogel.
+The upcoming photography exhibit at Southampton’s Parrish Museum is an extraordinary effort from its creator and organizer, Barbaralee Diamonstein-Spielvogel.

 This show, “The Landmarks of New York,” must surely be a landmark itself, with its innumerable pictures on display.
 (The accompanying book by the same name, from which the images were taken, contains even more photographs.)
 The book is understandably big, comprehensive and concise, a testament to both the City and the author, who was New York’s first Director of the Office of Cultural Affairs.
 Even so, Diamonstein-Spielvogel has persisted through all these years, preserving Manhattan’s historical legacy: her position as Vice-Chair of the New York State Council on the Arts is one such example of this commitment.